TrungHoang7991/QuangTrung_Portfolio/README.md

 # QuangTrung_Portfolio

 Hello everyone, thank you for visiting my Data Science portfolio.
-This is where I challenge myself with Data Science theoretical knowlegde such as : Statistic, Math, Machine Learning algorithm.
-Moreover, through out projects, I can upgrade my technical skills with Python and R programming languages.
+This is where I challenge myself with Data Science theoretical knowlegde such as : Statistic, Math, Machine Learning algorithms.
+Moreover, through projects, I can upgrade my technical skills with Python and R programming languages to get my dream job as a **Data Scientist**.

-Hope we can learn from each other to be the better version.
+I hope that, I can be a active user in Git community and we can learn new things from each other !

 # [Project 1: IBM Data Science Certificate](https://github.com/TrungHoang7991/Coursera_Capstone/blob/main/San%20Jose%20Notebook.ipynb)
 * Collecting data by scarping using Python libraries